Painting with Constable

 • Anthony and Cleopatra

-Finally we can convert the image to a PNG at 50% of the size of the input image, again using convert:
+Finally, we can convert the combined image to a PNG at 50% of its original size:

 convert anthony_and_cleopatra.jpg -resize 50% png:- \